In Memory of Lee Buckley

 On April 14, 2017, our colleague and dear friend Lee Buckley passed away.
 Lee was born in New York City in 1955 and arrived in Spain in the early 1990s.
 Her long career as an English teacher included working at La Fundación de Ponce de León, The Cottage, and, for the last fifteen years, the International Institute.
-What stood out most about Lee, however, was not so much her professional trajectory as her unique and memorable personality – three major aspects of which were her intellect, generosity, and independence.
+What stood out most about Lee, however, was not so much her professional trajectory of her as her of her unique and memorable personality of her – three major aspects of which were her intellect, generosity, and independence of her.

 The first time she came to my house, she and my husband, both avid fans of jazz, played a game where he chose a track on a CD and she, eyes closed, named off the musicians.
 I think she may have only missed one!

-Lee’s generosity was a trait that encompassed not only money but also her time.
+Lee's generosity was a trait that encompassed not only money but also her time.
 She loved to treat people to drinks, dinner, and taxis.
 Yet, more importantly, she never hesitated to offer a helping hand to a friend, colleague, or student.
-Her intellect and generosity not only made her a wonderful friend and colleague, but also contributed to making her the great teacher that she was.
-Lee always went the extra mile for her students.
+Her intellect and generosity of her not only made her a wonderful friend and colleague, but also contributed to making her the great teacher that she was.
+Read always went the extra mile for her students by her.